-The biggest problem with the log hive is that you need to destroy the colony and force out all bees in order to extract honey.
+The biggest problem with a log hive is that you need to destroy the colony and force out all of the bees out in order to extract honey.

 The bees lose their larvae and honey in the fall, which means they cannot survive over the winter.

-In that case, you need to capture swarms every spring, so it is not easy to increase colonies.
+In that case, you need to capture swarms every spring, so it is not easy to increase the number of managed colonies.

 Some beekeepers have some methods to avoid destroying the colony, but they are not easy to carry out and require more time and effort.

 It is better to use a pile box hive if you do not want to destroy the colony.

 I understand that the Langstroth hive has many advantages over the pile box hive.
 I do not think that the pile box hive is always better than a Langstroth hive in all instances.